 I’m Mia McLeod.
 I’m running for Governor because it’s time to make South Carolina a place where everyone can thrive.

-As a fifth-generation South Carolinian and small business owner from Bennettsville, I’ve spent my life standing up for people and places that our Governor and too many of our state’s Republican “leaders” have neglected.
+As a seventh-generation South Carolinian and small business owner from Bennettsville, I’ve spent my life standing up for people and places that our Governor and too many of our state’s Republican “leaders” have neglected.

 As a mother of two young men, I can’t describe the heartbreak I feel when they tell me that South Carolina doesn’t represent their interests or value their voices.
 Watching so many of our talented young people leave our state for better job opportunities in neighboring states is disheartening.
 It’s time to change that.